 Assessment of the efficacy of peri-implant defect restoration based on the use of partially decalcified equine cortical bone membrane and heterologous equine bone.

-We treated a healthy, 48-year-old non-smoking male with a trespassing palatal-vestibular defect (coronal-apical diameter 10 mm, mesiodistal diameter of 4-5 mm).
+Materials and methods: We treated a healthy, 48-year-old non-smoking male with a trespassing palatal-vestibular defect (coronal-apical diameter 10 mm, mesiodistal diameter of 4-5 mm).
 In a single surgical procedure, apical bone was prepared with an osteotome, and an implant was inserted.
 After achieving primary stability, the membrane was fixed and stabilized with the implant cover screw.
 The equine bone graft was then used to fill the vestibular and palatal defects, and the membrane was adjusted.
 After proper flap release, the wound was closed with 5-0 monofilament polyamide sutures and allowed to heal by first intention.